tpcarlson/synth-diy/drumfiend/README.md

 You will need a Teensy 3.2 (Or, untested but should work, Teensy-LC), and a Stereo Thonkiconn to build the module.

 Most of the parts are SMT.
-Any transistor of the proper type ought to work, I picked the parts that I did based purely on what was available at JLCPCB.
+Any transistor of the proper type ought to work, I picked the parts that I did based purely on what was available for assembly at JLCPCB.

 ##### Are there any problems with the design?